taiiat/scarable/PITCHME.md

   - Signature for hock and settle=2

-  - Pub key for each output and
+  - Pub key for each output =p

-  - Public key combined with Signature
+  - Public key combined with Signature=1

 +++
 ### Schnorr signatures

   - Signature for hock and settle=2

-  - Pub key for each output and
+  - Pub key for each output and=p

-  - Public key combined with Signature
+  - Public key combined with Signature=1